jefftriplett/personal-goals/content-list/books.md

 - [ ] "The Dip: A Little Book That Teaches You When to Quit (and When to Stick)" (Seth Godin)
 - [ ] "The E-Myth Revisited: Why Most Small Businesses Don't Work and What to Do About It" (Michael E. Gerber)
 - [ ] "The Icarus Deception: How High Will You Fly?"
 (Seth Godin)
+- [ ] "The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing" (Marie Kondō)
 - [ ] "The Pema Chodron Audio Collection" (Pema Chodron)
 - [ ] "The War of Art: Winning the Inner Creative Battle" (Steven Pressfield)
 - [ ] "Tribes: We Need You to Lead Us" (Seth Godin)